fstrauf/txApp/posts/financial-runway-calculator-how-long-without-income.md

 ![Financial Overview Dashboard](/es_financial_overview_dashboard.png)
 *Complete financial overview showing your runway calculation, savings rate, and spending patterns in one clear dashboard*

+Want the answer without the manual math?
+[Our free Google Sheet calculates your financial runway for you](/fuck-you-money-sheet).

 ### Step 1: Calculate Your True Monthly Expenses